Our most recent local event was held at Butterdean Wood on Saturday 24th March 2021.

 The wood is heavily used by the general public including dog walkers and families.
 Please respect their right to be there at the same time as you are orienteering.

-Area is well used by dog walkers so dogs are welcome.
+The area is well used by dog walkers so dogs are welcome.

 The bigger tracks are good but most of the smaller paths have sections which are muddy and/or very uneven with roots so the courses are not suitable for buggies.